smartrevolution/clj-gae-datastore/README.md

 - some libraries from the Google App Engine SDK.
 You can use the small script "etc/copy-gae-libs.sh" to do this.

-Open the example.clj file in Emacs and use swank-clojure-project to setup a Clojure session.
+Open the `src/example/clojure/com/freiheit/gae/datastore/example.clj` file in Emacs and use swank-clojure-project to setup a Clojure session.
 Compile the file and execute (init-app-engine) in the REPL.
 Now you should be able to play with the examples.

 For more information about setting up Clojure, Emacs and Google App Engine have a look at our